Daryl Morey: Twitter comments on Hong Kong

 On October 4, 2019, Morey tweeted in support of the 2019–2020 Hong Kong protests, drawing criticism from Rockets owner Tilman Fertitta, who said that while Morey was the best general manager in the NBA, the Rockets were not a political organization.
+The tweet was Morey's first public expression of political views.
 Morey later deleted the tweet.
 In mainland China, where the Rockets have an extensive relationship after the selection of Yao Ming in 2002, Morey's tweet resulted in the Chinese Basketball Association's suspension of its relationship with the Rockets and the issuance of a statement of dissatisfaction from the consular office of the People's Republic of China (PRC) in Houston.
 All Houston Rockets-related items were removed from the Tmall and JD.com sites and the team's games were removed from broadcasting on Tencent.
 The Associated Press said that the reactions underscored Beijing's sensitivity about foreign attitudes toward the protests.

 At the time of the tweet, Morey and the Rockets were in Tokyo for the NBA's Japan Games.
 He remained isolated in his room at the hotel and only engaged with Toronto Raptors president Masai Ujiri upon the fallout.
 According to Ujiri, Morey said that the timing of his tweet was in response to a new law in Hong Kong prohibiting protesters from wearing masks and that himself and his friends had discussed political autonomy in Hong Kong since attending MIT Sloan.